VarvaraKorableva/what-do-you-dreame-about/README.md

 # what-do-you-dreame-about

 ### Stack
-React, JavaScript, NodeJS, MangoDB, Express, Axios
+React, JavaScript, NodeJS, MongoDB, Express, Axios

 ### About
 A web application where you can share your dreams and wishes, and your friends can fulfill them by presenting them to you.